-Most commonly the topic comes to mind when assessing a potential contract for service provision, and decisions often come down to the vagaries of human emotions and personality, just how much do I trust the people involved to do as they are promising?
-As the option for businesses to consider Robotic Process Automation (RPA) for many tasks emerges at a rapid pace, some of these decisions will have to be considered keeping in mind the RPA governance model.
+Most commonly, the topic comes to mind when assessing a potential contract for service provision, and decisions often come down to the vagaries of human emotions and personality.
+How much do I trust the people involved to do what they promise?

 Big questions emerge, such as how much Meaningful Human Control (MHC) is required when an organization brings in automation initiatives.